nicoMeynet/BatterySimu/README.md

 ## Overview
 This project is a Python-based battery simulator that models the behavior of a 3-phase battery system in a residential setup.
 It calculates energy usage, solar production, and battery behavior to optimize energy consumption and reduce costs.
 The simulation includes:

-- Handling of solar energy production and consumption.
+- Handling of solar energy consumption.
 - Tracking battery charge and discharge cycles.
 - Integration of time-of-use tariffs (peak and off-peak hours).
 - Simulation of energy injected into or consumed from the grid.